amamaral/lab2py/README.md

 # lab2py
 Libraries for interfacing lab instruments, computers and people.
-Made in python
+Made in python.